Board Governance Best Practices for Nonprofit Organizations

 Chief Executive Evaluation

-The board evaluates the chief executive’s performance annually, in writing and with the involvement of the full board.
-A formal evaluation, based on well-defined and mutually agreed-upon expectations, benefits and protects both the chief executive and the board.
+The board evaluates the chief executive’s performance annually, in writing and with the full board’s involvement.
+A formal evaluation, based on well-defined and mutually agreed-upon expectations, benefits, and protects both the chief executive and the board.
 Even if the board chair or a committee leads the evaluation, the full board participates by being invited to provide feedback, approve the final evaluation, and ensure all compensation recommendations are appropriate.
-The evaluation may include 360-degree feedback, as appropriate, from the organization’s leadership team so the board has an opportunity to gain additional insights from those working closely with the CEO on a daily basis.
+The evaluation may include 360-degree feedback, as appropriate, from the organization’s leadership team, giving the board an opportunity to gain additional insights from those who work closely with the CEO daily.

 Audit

 When revenues are received from multiple sources and include significant transactions, an independent auditor’s work can assess if the financial statements fairly present the organization’s financial position.
-The board is responsible for assessing the potential benefits and costs of an independent audit and determining when it is time to conduct one.
+The board is responsible for assessing the potential benefits and costs of an independent board audit and determining when to conduct one.
 When the organization hires a firm to perform an independent audit, it is ideal for the board to form a separate audit committee or task force, preferably with no overlap with the finance committee, to facilitate the added responsibilities of fiscal oversight.
-It is the board’s role to select the auditor and meet with them in an executive session without staff present, as necessary, to discuss the results.
+It is the board’s role to select the auditor and, as necessary, meet with them in an executive session without staff present to discuss the results.
+This gives auditors space to speak candidly and reinforces auditor independence.

 Board Diversity and Inclusion

-The board should be intentional in its recruitment and engagement of diverse board members, ensure each member feels valued and foster a culture of inclusivity.
-To value diversity is to respect and appreciate is to embrace all the parts of a community including different races; religions; gender and gender identity; ethnicity; nationality; sexual orientation; different abilities; age; socioeconomic status and lived experience.
-Boards should commit to diversity and inclusion by establishing written policies and practices that address strategic and intentional recruitment and engagement of diverse board members and ongoing commitment to inclusivity, including equal access to board leadership opportunities and intentionally ensure each member is engaged, feels valued and appreciated.
+The board should be intentional in its recruitment and engagement of diverse board members, ensure each member feels valued, and foster a culture of inclusivity.
+To value diversity is to respect and appreciate all parts of a community, including different races, religions, gender and gender identity, ethnicity, nationality, sexual orientation, different abilities, age, socioeconomic status, and lived experience.
+Boards should commit to diversity and inclusion by establishing written policies and practices that address the strategic and intentional recruitment and engagement of diverse board members and an ongoing commitment to inclusivity, including equal access to board leadership opportunities and ensuring each member is engaged, feels valued, and appreciated.

 Board Evaluation